satishprajapati1/dairy/README.md

 At the end of the year, Milk Producers can check their yearly profits.

+This Project is part of my MCA Course in Gujarat Vidyapith.

 ## Author

 - [@satishprajapati1](https://www.github.com/satishprajapati1)
 ## 🚀 About Me
-I'm a Odoo Trainee...
+I'm a Odoo Developer in Ahmedabad.

-Currenty Studying MCA in Gujarat Vidyapith...